mduffin95/MarketSim/README.md

 Looking at using GraphML to represent the graph.

 ###Week 4 - March 1st - March 6th
 Decided to assume that each trading agent is only trading one unit.
 This simplifies the design.

+Currently not seeing any difference in allocative efficiency between agents with long and short delays.